bharadwajy/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 Additionally, the DXIL Op specification should be easy to read and comprehend.

-This note focuses on specification of the set of properties consumed by DXIL backend passes identified above.
-Any of the properties from the later category are expected to be added as deemed necessary during implementation.
+This note focuses on specification of the set of properties consumed by DXIL backend passes identified above in category A. Any of the properties from category B are expected to be included as deemed necessary during implementation.

 Design
 ======